NVauchok/Module-2.1/ReadMe.txt

 Implementation:
 -	Process different kinds of requests as SELECT, DELETE, UPDATE, INSERT using ADO.NET (do not use the requests described into the presentation and examples)
 -	Call at least one stored procedure (except CustOrderHist which is used in presentation) using ADO.NET

+-	Optional: Create your own stored procedure to the Northwind Database and process it using ADO.NET